keptn/lifecycle-toolkit/docs/content/en/docs/architecture/components/scheduler/_index.md

 The **WorkloadInstance CRD** contains information about the `pre-deployment` checks that need to be performed before the Pod can be scheduled.
-When the Workload Instance controller finishes these pre-checks it will decide if the `pre-deployment` checks have finished successfully, to remove the gate from the Pod.
+If the `pre-deployment` checks have finished successfully, the WorkloadInstance Controller removes the gate from the Pod.
 The default scheduler can then allow the Pod to be scheduled to a node.
 If the `pre-deployment` checks have not yet finished, the gate will stay and the Pod will remain pending.
-When removing the gate, the WorkloadInstance controller alo adds the following annotation, to avoid gating again the pod in case of a later update:
+When removing the gate, the WorkloadInstance controller also adds the following annotation, so that if there is an update of the spec the
+Pod will not be gated again:

 ```yaml
 apiVersion: v1